 The ceramic materials for LTCC ceramic PCBs include glass-ceramic materials, glass + ceramic composite materials, and amorphous glass materials.
 Amorphous glass, crystallized glass, and low melting point oxide are added to the ceramic substrate material to boost sintering.
-The metal for the circuit layers is not only copper, and it can also b silver, gold, and alloys such as Ag-Pd, Ag-Pt, and Au-Pt.
+The metal for the circuit layers is not only copper, but it can also be silver, gold, and alloys such as Ag-Pd, Ag-Pt, and Au-Pt.

 The LTCC ceramic PCB manufacturing process is:

 - First, the ceramic cast belt is in the precise thickness and cut into pieces in the required width.

 - Laser drill vias on the ceramic pieces.

 - Via copper filling by injecting liquid copper in the silkscreen printing method.